rishabhxchoudhary/nextjs-portfolio/blogs/all-leetcode-dp-problems.md

 ### Solution:

 To solve this problem, we can use dynamic programming.
-Let's define a 1D DP array `dp`, where `dp[i]` represents the minimum possible height of the bookshelf when placing the books from index `i` to the end of the array.
+Let's define a 1D DP array $dp$, where $dp[i]$ represents the minimum possible height of the bookshelf when placing the books from index $i$ to the end of the array.

 We initialize the DP array as follows:
-- `dp[n] = 0`, where `n` is the number of books. (as there are no books to place at the end, so the minimum height is 0)
+- $dp[n] = 0$, where $n$ is the number of books. (as there are no books to place at the end, so the minimum height is 0)

-Now, for `i` from `n-1` to 0, we calculate `dp[i]` using the following recurrence relation:
+Now, for $i$ from $n-1$ to 0, we calculate $dp[i]$ using the following recurrence relation:
 $dp[i] = min( books[j][1] + dp[j + 1] )$ for all j from i to n-1, where sum of thickness of books from index i to j <= shelfWidth

-We iterate through all possible partitions of the books from index `i` to the end, and take the minimum height among them.
+We iterate through all possible partitions of the books from index $i$ to the end, and take the minimum height among them.

-Finally, the answer will be `dp[0]`, which represents the minimum possible height of the bookshelf when placing the books from the beginning of the array.
+Finally, the answer will be $dp[0]$, which represents the minimum possible height of the bookshelf when placing the books from the beginning of the array.

 ### Complexity Analysis:

-- Time complexity: `O(n^2)`, where `n` is the number of books.
-We need to calculate `dp[i]` for all `i` from `n-1` to 0, and each calculation requires iterating through at most `n-1` elements.
+- Time complexity: $O(n^2)$, where $n$ is the number of books.
+We need to calculate $dp[i]$ for all $i$ from $n-1$ to 0, and each calculation requires iterating through at most $n-1$ elements.
-- Space complexity: `O(n)` due to the usage of the DP array `dp`.
+- Space complexity: $O(n)$ due to the usage of the DP array $dp$.

 ```cpp: